bheinzerling/subword-sequence-tagging/README.md

 `pytorch transformers numpy bpemb joblib conllu boltons`

-The first three libraries are well-known, the other ones are uses for:
+The first three libraries are well-known, the other ones are used for:

 - bpemb: pretrained subword embeddings
 - joblib: for pickling